sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 1. Resource Management Plan
 1. Quality Management Plan

-Most software work will be new (i.e. not under run costs) as software evolves over time, adjusting to end-user's behaviours, the market, and ongoing business change.
+Most software work will be new (i.e., not under run costs) as software evolves over time, adjusting to end-user's behaviours, the market, and ongoing business change.
 Permission to do such software work depends on creating an IT Project.
 Due to the labour-intensive IT Project creation process, small changes to software will not be justified.
 We end up piling such changes over time until we have enough that justifies going through the IT Project creation process.